Cleancoindev2/Docs-MyCon/docs/faq/faq.md

 !!! quote "What happens to the Fiat Revenue collected over Paypal/Credit Cards?"
     Paypal/Credit cards is an option offered for convenience to the end users.
 There is a script in the background to permanently burn up-to 50% of XDCe from the open market.
 Rest 50% is held as a float for product enhancements and it's expenses.
 There will be a periodic evidence released for the transaction hash of the token burn by the developer community.

+!!! quote "What if I need help?"
+    Please share your problem at open forum, slack, telegram if you are not satisfied with the answer then feel free to mail at info@mycontract.co